opencobra/cobratoolbox/README.md

 [Part 1, 2, 3] are implemented structured and tested.
 Refinement and expansion of these sections is always possible but it is not on the priority (todo) list.

-[Part 0] will be implemented and it will take care of the metagenomic mapping: from reads trimming to creation of abundance tables.

-In the next future [PART 4] will also be implemented: it will be hybrid modeling of patient specific scenario.
-Simulations will be done in VisL-BacArena.

 A file “todo.txt” contains more specific indications on the status of the implementation.
 It can be modified to point out suggestions and it synthetizes what still needs to be implemented.

 A tutorial showing how to use the pipeline will also be created.

-Also data and result export in open formats (.csv, .xml, .rtf, .tsv) will be soon available, with the idea of making the pipeline more flexible and connected with soft wares other than MATLAB
+Data and result export in open formats (.csv, .xml) has to be better tested, the final aim is to make the pipeline more flexible and connected with softwares other than MATLAB

 Please report any problem opening threads in the issue section.
-Also any kind of suggestions concerning the direction to follow with the pipeline implementation are welcome.
+Also any kind of suggestions concerning future directions to follow with the pipeline implementation are welcome.

 Examples
 ========

-Examples of input and output data [part 1] are contained in the Koala folder.
+Examples of input and output data [part 1] are contained in the MgPipe folder.

 Spin offs